malcolmlett/malcolmlett.github.io/Designing-a-Proto-Artificial-General-Intelligence.md

     * eg: you can lie still, close your eyes, and know where every part of your body is - but it's believed that you don't experience any direct awareness of the muscle spindle fibre senses.
 Furthermore, while you may not be consciously attentive to the proprioceptive sense at all times, that information is always available.
 This is in the same way that the touch sense of your clothes on your skin is available available, but you are only attentive to it occassionally.

 ![proprioception](files/An-agi-architecture-v1-proprioception.png)

+### Proprioception Training
+In order to train the proprioceptive system, need to tee off the following against each other:
+* proprioceptive prediction of location of limbs
+* visual interpretation of location of limbs
+* ability to use that to predict accurate movements
+    * eg: use error in final state when attempting to grasp something.

+Also:
+* Train to predict next state given current action
+    * Corollary: predicts current state given no planned action.

+tbd:
+* Which level of state representation to use for training?

 ## Mental Models